Back to the home page

 In the example I've italicized and boldened what you need to modify, namely the command line contained in the script.

 3. First you're going to create a shell script file, that systemd needs to execute upon booting.
-"Captain" is a nice appropriate name for it, because a captain issues commands.
+"Imperator" is a nice appropriate name for it, because an imperator (Roman emperor) issued commands.

-Copy/paste the following command line into the terminal, for creating a new shell script file called captain.sh:
+Copy/paste the following command line into the terminal, for creating a new shell script file called imperator.sh:

 (if you type: don't omit the space after touch!)